 - Get actionable insights based on user traffic volumes and patterns

 Azure Traffic Manager operates at the DNS layer to quickly and efficiently direct incoming DNS requests based on the routing method of your choice.
 An example would be sending requests to the closest endpoints, improving the responsiveness of your applications.

 Reduce application downtime

-Traffic Manager can improve the availability of important applications by monitoring your Azure services or external websites and services, automatically directing users to the next best location when there is a failure.
+Traffic Manager can improve the availability of important applications by monitoring your Azure services, or external websites and services, automatically directing users to the next best location when there’s a failure.